 Starting the VA Loan Process

 It’s important to note that you don’t need your VA Certificate of Eligibility to start the VA home loan process.
-Security America Mortgage can pre-approve you and obtain the VA COE on your behalf in just a few short minutes.
+Security America Mortgage can pre-approve a VA home loan you and obtain the VA COE on your behalf in just a few short minutes.